Sporting Life: Stoke Park, the golf club with the famous clubhouse, now has an equally famous coach

-Stoke Park is without doubt one of Britain's most striking golf clubs, a Wyatt-designed clubhouse within a landscape by Capability Brown and Humphry Repton.
-Now they've brought in one of the world's top golf coaches to help golfers make the most of the fine surroundings.
+Stoke Park is without doubt one of Britain's most striking golf clubs.
+Now they've brought in one of the world's top golf coaches to help bring their golfers on to the next level.

 To golfers of a certain age – middle age, that is – the name ‘David Leadbetter’ is not one to be spoken out loud.
 Instead it should be intoned in a respectful sotto voce, in the manner of a novice Tibetan monk discussing the Dalai Lama, or a hopeful young Wall Street speculator invoking the name of Warren Buffet.
 That’s because, like His Holiness or His Filthyrichness, Leadbetter is a guru.